taufei/mynutshahaFrakitsIsAFart/src/docs/Modding The Engine/Creating songs/Chart Editor Features.md

 <img src="Chart Editor Features-11.png"/>

 We know what the first option does, but what about those other ones?
 Well, here's what they do:
-- <b>Save Without Events</b> saves the chart without saving it's events.
+- **Save Without Events** saves the chart without saving it's events.
-- <b>Save Events Separately</b> saves the events in a separate file, which gets parsed on any difficulty chart you play on. <i>(Note that if you used this you have to also use <b>Save Without Events</b>, otherwise you will face issues with duplicate events)</i>
+- **Save Events Separately** saves the events in a separate file, which gets parsed on any difficulty chart you play on. *(Note that if you used this you have to also use **Save Without Events**, otherwise you will face issues with duplicate events)*
-- <b>Save Meta</b> saves the meta into a separate file.
+- **Save Meta** saves the meta into a separate file.
-- <b>Export For FNF Legacy</b> saves the chart in a format that is supported by other FNF engines.
+- **Export For FNF Legacy** saves the chart in a format that is supported by other FNF engines.
-- <b>Save For Psych Engine</b> saves the chart specifically in Psych Engine's format.
+- **Save For Psych Engine** saves the chart specifically in Psych Engine's format.